dagnall53/ESPMQTTRocnetSound/README.md

 ## "LOCO" interface
- The code is mainly for use as a "LOCO" or mobile node. .
+ The code is for use as a "LOCO" or mobile node when the define  _LOCO_SERVO_Driven_Port is set The "#define _LOCO_SERVO_Driven_Port 1" defines that port D1 will be a (servo controlled or PWM controlled) motor driver for the locomotive.
- The "#define _LOCO_SERVO_Driven_Port 1" defines that port D1 will be a servo controlled motor driver for the locomotive.
+ Ports D5 and D2 default as Front and Back Lights.
- Ports D3 and D2 default as Front and Back Lights.
+ Port D0 is a signal LED to show operation and flashes during transmissions etc.
- Port D5 is a signal LED to show operation and flashes during transmissions etc.
+ If using a PWM motor drive, a second port "_LocoPWMDirPort" needs to be define.
+I use D3 for this in my hardware.

    The code includes interfaces for CV read/write values, and expects to be "programmed using the POM".
    It can send back values to Rocrail 's programming tab..